senotrusov/rubymq/README.md

 Ruby message-oriented middleware - a messaging application framework and a store-and-forward messaging server.

-Currently became obsolete in favor of Redis as a messaging server.
+Although it currently became obsolete in favor of Redis as a messaging server, I leave it here as an example of my code.

 Licensing